kartoza/sawps/docs/src/user/guide/explore.md

 ![Explore 1](./img/explore-1.png)

-## Switching between dark and light mode on the map <!-- To Be Updated...
-AGAIN -->
+## Switching between dark and light mode on the map

-When you first load the explore page, the map is in dark mode.
-If you wish to change to light mode you can switch by simply clicking on 1️⃣ the `Toggle Light Mode` button.
+When you first load the explore page, the map is in light mode.
+If you wish to change to light mode you can switch by simply clicking on 1️⃣ the `Toggle Dark Mode` button.

 ![Dark Mode 1](img/dark-mode-1.png)

-This will switch your map from dark mode to light mode.
+This will switch your map from light mode to dark mode.

 ![Dark Mode 2](img/dark-mode-2.png)

-To switch your map from light mode to dark mode, click on 1️⃣ the `Toggle Dark Mode` button.
+To switch your map from dark mode to light mode, click on 1️⃣ the `Toggle Light Mode` button.

 ![Dark Mode 3](img/dark-mode-3.png)

-This will switch your map from light mode to dark mode.
+This will switch your map from dark mode to light mode.

 ![Dark Mode 4](img/dark-mode-4.png)

+> This guide is done mostly in Dark mode, so the visuals will look slightly different to if you are working in light mode.

 ## Working with map layers